What are the alternatives to an annuity?

 Withdraw your entire pension pot as cash in a single transaction

 Theoretically, this offers you huge flexibility: you can withdraw all your pension savings, and use them as you wish.
 However, this strategy should be carefully considered; a bad or reckless decision could leave you in dire straits.
-Moreover, 25% of each withdrawal from your pension pot is free of tax, so you will have to pay income tax on the balance of 75%, and this could land you with a huge tax bill.
+Moreover, 25% of each withdrawal from your pension pot is free of tax (subject to a maximum), so you will have to pay income tax on the balance, and this could land you with a huge tax bill.

 Leave your pension pot intact until a later date